artsy/artsy.github.io/_posts/2019-04-06-omakase-relay.markdown

 date: "2019-04-06"
 author: [orta]
 categories: [community, omakase, relay]
+css: relay
 ---

-When the mobile team at Artsy considered moving to React Native back in 2014, one of the most compelling cases for making that jump was Relay.
-This, it seems, is a dependency that is rarely used in the JS community and we often find ourselves defending this decision to new engineers during onboarding.
-It's great to [..]
+When the mobile team at Artsy considered moving to React Native back in 2016, one of the most compelling cases for making that jump was Relay.
+This, it seems, is a dependency that is rarely used in the JS community and we often find ourselves defending this decision to new engineers during onboarding and to the public at large.

-Let's have a deep dive into what makes Relay compelling for Artsy Engineering.
+Which makes this a perfect blog post topic, so let's have a deep dive into what makes Relay compelling for Artsy's engineering team.

 <!-- more -->